 You Go, Glen Frodo: Understanding The Lord of the Rings with Mean Girls

-Found this article relevant?Rick Pyrrh, Phoebe Lucy Watson, Barry Michaels and 7 others found this witty
+Found this article relevant?Rick Pyrrh, Phoebe Lucy Watson, Matt Berry and 7 others found this witty

 J. R. R. Tolkien's fantasy masterwork remains among the handful of best-regarded books in the genre, but the simple fact is that there are many readers who have difficulty with it.